sowakillian/BDDI1-NodeJS-TwitterApi/README.md

 I developped this application during my courses of NodeJS at my school [Gobelins](https://gobelins.fr).
 The aim was to develop a back-end application in NodeJS to process with the twitter feed.

-This application updates automatically in real-time and there is a client to display the datas and some statistics.
+## What does this application do ?
+This application get tweets from Twitter with a request and updates automatically datas in real-time.
+There is a filter for the request on some brands (Samsung, Apple..) and the server send the datas to the client.
+On the client, the more there are tweets  about a brand, the more the counter and the size of the brand increases

 ## Setup